-- End of the file detected on the standard output. - The input file is the same as the output file.
+- End of the file detected on the standard output. - The input file is the same as the output file. - 2 cp, mv cd - Change the working directory cd [directory] cd old new cd -

 An incorrect command-line argument.

 The -e, -s, -t, and -v options are extensions of the POSIX standard.